 Not all of us feel a huge connection with our cultural heritage, but quite a few of us do.

-What do you think it is about our cultural heritage that draws us to it?
+What do you think it is about the cultural heritage that draws us to it?
 Some people might be of the opinion that traditions are sort of archaic and not relevant anymore, or that they are not necessary in today’s modern world.
 Maybe for some people they aren’t, but then for others, being able to explore their cultural heritage gives them a wide variety of benefits.

 Connections to Customs, Religions, Beliefs, and Social Values